hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 ## Non-Goals

 - Validating code delegation logic (code delegations are executed by consensus nodes)
-- Simulating code delegation creation, deletion or update in web3
+- Simulating code delegation creation, deletion or update in web3 (only execution will be supported)

 ## Architecture